 Many people recommend making an actual syrup for a homemade gingerbread latte, but I honestly find that you can just mix it in your mug.
 Save yourself some more time and extra pots and pans!

-- Brew the espresso: you’ll simply just brew the hot espresso right over the gingerbread syrup!
+- You’ll simply just brew the hot espresso right over the gingerbread syrup!

-- Steam the dairy free milk: again, you’ll get more foam if you use a thicker, higher fat dairy free milk, such as oat milk or coconut milk from a can.
+- Again, you’ll get more foam if you use a thicker, higher fat dairy free milk, such as oat milk or coconut milk from a can.

 As always, I absolutely love to see your beautiful creations on Instagram and Pinterest, so be sure to tag me there.